Dundalk F.C.: Dundalk G.N.R. (1903–1930)

 The Dundalk Great Northern Railway (G.N.R.)
 Football Club was established during the 1883–84 season as a rugby football club.
 They played their final rugby match in February 1903, and in September 1903 the club switched codes to association football, setting in motion their journey to become the modern-day Dundalk F.C.
-The new club, known locally as "the Railwaymen", adopted the Dundalk Athletic Grounds (a facility near the town centre shared by several sporting codes) as its home ground.
+The new club, known locally as "the Railwaymen", used the Dundalk Athletic Grounds as their home ground.
 They played challenge matches at first, then became founder members of the first Dundalk and District League (DDL), formed in 1906.
 There are no records of the club being active between 1907–08 and 1912–13, but they re-joined the local league in 1913–14 for what was the final season before the outbreak of World War I.

-The DDL was dormant during the war, but the G.N.R. club entered both the Irish Junior Cup and Leinster Junior Cup competitions during the war years.
-After exiting the Irish Junior Cup in January 1917, the club appears to have been inactive again for the following two seasons.
+The local league was dormant during the war, but the G.N.R. club entered both the Irish Junior Cup and Leinster Junior Cup competitions during the war years.
+After exiting the Irish Junior Cup in January 1917, the club was inactive again for the following two seasons.
 It re-formed for 1919–20, affiliated with the Leinster Football Association, and joined both the Newry and District League and the revived DDL.
-G.N.R. spent three seasons in the DDL, winning it twice, and also represented the district in both Junior Cup competitions each season.
-They reached the Leinster Junior Cup final in 1920 (the club's first knock-out competition final), which they lost to Avonmore after two replays.
+The G.N.R. club spent three seasons in the DDL, winning it twice, and represented the district in both Junior Cup competitions those seasons.
+They reached the Leinster Junior Cup final in 1920 (the club's first cup final), which they lost to Avonmore after two replays.

-Looking to progress, they were elected to the Leinster Senior League for 1922–23 to replace sides that had been promoted to the nascent Free State League.
-They played four seasons in that division, before being elected to the Free State League on 15 June 1926 to replace Dublin club Pioneers as the national league looked to spread to the provinces.
+Their junior record led to them being elected to the Leinster Senior League for 1922–23, to replace sides that had been promoted to the nascent Free State League.
+They spent four seasons at that level, before being elected to the Free State League on 15 June 1926 to replace Dublin club Pioneers as the national league looked to spread to the provinces.

 On 21 August 1926, they travelled to Cork to face Fordsons for their league debut, eventually finishing eighth in the 1926–27 season.
-By this stage, the team represented the G.N.R. works in name only and the club's management committee decided to make it independent of the company.
+The team represented the G.N.R. works in name only by this stage, and the club's management committee decided to make it independent of the company.
 New colours of white shirts and blue shorts with a crest of the town's coat of arms were adopted in December 1927.
-They contested their first final as a senior club in April 1929, the Leinster Senior Cup final, which they lost after a replay.
+They contested their first cup final as a senior club in April 1929, the Leinster Senior Cup final, which they lost after a replay.
 It was the last time that the club was billed to appear as 'Dundalk G.N.R.', and the name of the club was formally changed to 'Dundalk A.F.C.' in the summer of 1930.